 What The Research Says

-Several studies have indicated that learning and using relaxation techniques help decrease the symptoms of anxiety and depression.
+Several studies have indicated that learning and using relaxation techniques helps decrease the symptoms of anxiety and depression.
 One study examined the efficacy of JPRT and found that it helped reduce symptoms for people with test anxiety.
 Another study explored the SKY breathing method and found that it, too, was helpful for both anxiety and depression symptoms.

 How To Get The Most Out Of Therapy For Anxiety

-As it turns out, many things that happen in therapy, including both psychotherapy and learning relaxation techniques, have proven their value for people with anxiety disorders in general.
+As it turns out, many things that happen in therapy, including both psychotherapy and learning relaxation techniques, have proven value for people with anxiety disorders in general.
 But what about in your specific case?
 How well will anxiety disorder therapies work for you?
-There are several things you can do as you go through treatment to get the most benefit and reduce your anxiety disorder symptoms more effectively.
+There are several things you can do as you go through treatment to get the most benefit and reduce your anxiety symptoms more effectively.

 Start by making therapy for your anxiety disorder a priority in your life.
 It’s easy to get distracted or discouraged, especially if you don’t see progress right away.
-But making time to attend therapy sessions is the best way to deal with your anxiety and get the results you want.
+But making time to attend therapy sessions is the most effective way to deal with your anxiety and get the results you want.

 Prepare For Sessions